Carlobandini/SY55-Editor/README.md

 Midi output: Set up a midi output

-* When a midi input / output is selected, it is saved on the preferences and will be loaded everytime the software starts, unless another
+* When a midi input / output is selected, it is saved on the preferences and will be loaded everytime the software starts.

-input / output is selected.

 HELP: This menu.